louischongmy/Inverter-PLECS/README.md

 # Inverter-PLECS
-The simulation of an Inverter in PLECS, using both a switching model and average model
+The simulation of a grid connected single-phase, bi-directional inverter in PLECS, using the average modeling technique
 Transfer Functions and PI controllers are developed using Simulink
 Coursework og EEEE3112